emqx/emqx-docs/en_US/getting-started/getting-started.md

 After startup, you can quickly verify if EMQX is working by any MQTT client.
 You can use the following client tools or client libraries to access EMQX

-### Dashboard Websocket tool
+### Dashboard Websocket Tool

-EMQX dashboard comes with a builtin, websocket based MQTT client.
+EMQX dashboard comes with a built-in, websocket based MQTT client.

-Open Dashboard and enter the page of **Tools -> Websocket**, where you can use the MQTT over Websokcet client to quickly access EMQX.
+Open Dashboard and enter the page of **Tools -> Websocket**, where you can use the MQTT over WebSokcet client to quickly access EMQX.

 The Websocket page provides you with a simple but effective WebSocket client tool, which can be used for publishing, subscribing, and inspecting the messages.

 ![emqx-mqtt-websocket-tool-en](./assets/emqx-mqtt-websocket-tool-en.png)